We Support our International Students to Feel Welcome and Safe While they are Away from Home.

 • This programme provides information to help international students learn more about life in New Zealand, the school system and living with their homestay.

-• The Careers Department will help create an individual academic programme to best suit the student’s needs.
+• Our Careers Advisor will help create an individual academic programme to best suit the student’s needs.

 Heads of House